maibennett/sta235/exampleSite/content/Syllabus/overview/_index.en.md

 1)	Attend class each week (unless you are not feeling well) and be an active learner.
 If something is unclear, don’t be afraid to ask a question.
 Active participation in class enhances the learning experience for everyone!

 2)	Slides will be available before each class, so you can use them to follow along.
-These slides, however, are not self-contained, so I recommend taking notes of the main concepts to complement your understanding.
+These slides, however, are **not self-contained**, so I recommend taking notes of the main concepts to complement your understanding.

 3)	Asking questions in class is always a good thing!
 It helps clear the material not only for you, but probably for other students as well.
 However, if you require additional help, I encourage you to attend students’ office hours.
 These are designed to help you solve any questions outside the classroom, so take advantage of this instance.
 Please watch [this video](https://vimeo.com/270014784) on understanding why office hours are important and how they usually work.